mnbui94/Simulation_for_cancer_screening/README.txt

 Authors: Mai Ngoc Bui; Ardo Van Den Hout; Rikesh Bhatt & Nora Pashayan Code was written by Mai Ngoc Bui
-In case of questions or comments please contact mai.bui@ucl.ac.uk
+In case of questions or comments please contact mai.bui@buv.edu.vn

 The code in the R file "PLCO_data_estimation_Linux.R" was written/evaluated in R with the following software versions: